BoringBoredom/PC-Optimization-Hub/README.md

 # Hardware clocking
   - I called this category *clocking* rather than *overclocking* because in the end all you do is run your components at their safe capabilities (which may not always be *over*clocking due to temperature, for example).
   - A stable system should be able to run anything indefinitely.
 A single error is one too many.
+  - When raising clocks, always benchmark every change and verify that the performance scales positively and the standard deviation is very low.
+Due to error correction, higher clocks may not cause errors in stress tests but can result in "identical" performance, worse performance or higher standard deviation.
   - ## Temperature
     - ["Charge leakage rate of DRAM cells approximately doubles for every 10°C increase in the temperature"](https://www.pdl.cmu.edu/PDL-FTP/NVM/chargecache_low-latency-dram_hpca16.pdf).
     - ["The load has increased the main board temperature by 5 deg. (centigrade scale) only, but the influence to the measured performance counter frequency is quite considerable."](http://www.windowstimestamp.com/description)